Dutch Maiden

-The Dutch Maiden (Dutch: Nederlandse Maagd) is a national personification of the Netherlands.
+The Dutch Maiden (Dutch: Nederlandse Maagd, Latin: Belgica or Belgia) is a national personification of the Low Countries and - sometime after the secession of the Southern Netherlands - solely of the Dutch Republic, and its successor state the Netherlands.
 She is typically depicted wearing a Roman garment and with a lion, the Leo Belgicus, by her side.
 In addition to the symbol of a national maiden, there were also symbolic provincial maidens and town maidens.

 The Dutch Maiden has been used as a national symbol since the 16th century.
 During the Dutch Revolt, a maiden representing the United Provinces of the Netherlands became a recurrent theme in allegorical cartoons.
 In early depictions she may be shown in the "Garden of Holland", a small garden surrounded by a fence, recalling the medieval hortus conclusus of the Virgin Mary.
 On 25 May 1694, the States of Holland and West Friesland introduced a uniform coin design for the United Provinces, showing a Dutch Maiden leaning on a bible placed on an altar and holding a lance with the cap of liberty, the Liberty pole.

 Initially carrying a martyr's palm, by the late 17th century she often carries a cap of liberty on a liberty pole, though the hat is a conventional male style for the period, rather than the Phrygian cap that later images of liberty personified in other countries used.
 Alongside the type of depiction with a liberty pole, which is usually costumed in more or less modern styles, images in the Baroque classical dress that was more conventional for such personifications are also found.

 19th-century and later

 During the French Revolutionary occupation, the short-lived Batavian Republic adopted the Dutch Maiden as its main symbol.
-The symbol was depicted on the upper left corner of the Batavian Republic's flag, with a lion at her feet.
+The symbol was depicted on the upper left corner of the Batavian Navy's ensign, with a lion at her feet.
 In one hand, she holds a shield with the Roman fasces and in the other a lance crowned with the cap of liberty.

 The Dutch Maiden continued to be used as a symbol after the foundation of the Kingdom of the Netherlands in 1815.
 She was integrated into a number of 19th century monuments, including: